Flight-Free-UK/flight_free_uk_website/source/posts_travel/bedford-to-tbilisi.html.markdown

 With the invaluable help of the [Man in Seat 61](https://www.seat61.com/), I worked out my six-day commute:

+D﻿ay one:

-* Eurostar London to Amsterdam
-* Nightjet sleeper train Amsterdam to Munich
+* Eurostar London to Amsterdam, Nightjet sleeper train to Munich

+D﻿ay two:

 * Flixbus Munich to Sofia

+D﻿ay three:

 * Flixbus Sofia to Istanbul

+D﻿ay four:

 * YHT (Yüksek Hızlı Treni) Istanbul to Ankara
 * Dogu Express Ankara to Erzurum

+D﻿ay five:

 * Coach Erzurum to Hopa
 * Dolmus (minibus taxi) Hopa to Georgian border, walk across the border
 * Minibus taxi to Batumi

+D﻿ay six:

 * Train Batumi to Tbilisi

 The journey started in Bedford, but I didn’t trust Thameslink to get me to St Pancras in time for the morning Eurostar departure, so I came down the night before and stayed in a hostel.
 Inevitably the journey started on a rail-replacement bus service to Hitchin – thanks Thameslink!